SALEHHAYAT8252/Game/README.md

 # Game
-This is Simon says game repository
+This is Simon says game repository.